 The school needs to address (an) important area(s) for improvement in the interest of all the learners.
 The ETI will monitor and report on the school's progress in addressing the area(s) for improvement.
-There will be a formal follow-up inspection.
+There will be a formal follow-up inspection in 12 to 18 months.

 The school needs to address urgently the significant areas for improvement identified in the interest of all the learners.
 It requires external support to do so.
 The ETI will monitor and report on the school's progress in addressing the areas for improvement.
-There will be a formal follow-up inspection.
+There will be a formal follow-up inspection in 18 to 24 months.

-1 And the overall provision in a subject area or unit, as applicable.
+&lt;sup>2 And the overall provision in a unit, as applicable.

-© CROWN COPYRIGHT 2017

-This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
+© CROWN COPYRIGHT 2017 This report may be reproduced in whole or in part, except for commercial purposes or in connection with a prospectus or advertisement, provided that the source and date thereof are stated.
 Copies of this report are available on the ETI website: www.etini.gov.uk